steveoc64/bsd-vps/iredmail.md

 Appending the jail's IP address to places where its expecting 127.0.0.1 seems to be needed to fix it.

 Run `freshclam` to update the clamdb ?

+Make sure that postgresql client is up to date with version 10